EEEManchester/gazebo_radiation_plugin/README.md

 ```
 (for real use this sensor would be attached to a robot).

 a script to move the example sensor is included.
+Or alternatively you can simply drag it around inside gazebo.
 ```
 rosrun gazebo_radiation_plugins model_mover.py
 ```